maoosi/prisma-appsync/docs/demo/_user.md

 ### Deleting a single User

-Single User delete mutations can take one input:
+Single User delete mutations take one input:

 -   `where`: `UserWhereUniqueInput!` A required object type specifying a field with a unique constraint (like id).